 Having a large following no longer gets the brands excited to work with opinion leaders; performance does.
 The demand for more on-hand data like influencers’ engagement rate, growth rate, conversion rate, referral traffic, reach, click-through rate, cost per click, sales, etc., is at an all-time high.
 Social media juggernauts like Instagram and Facebook are also getting into the numbers game by introducing cutting-edge tracking technology.
 The new inclusions help businesses go past vanity metrics and execute cost-effective campaigns with the help of less but highly relevant opinion leaders.
 Another likely addition to Influencer marketing trends in 2022 will be the increased dependency on third-party applications for more in-depth analysis and visibility.
 And it is a good thing too, considering firms can now have more numbers to carry successful tests and spend time building credibility before clawing their way towards sales.

-YouTube alone is projected to produce $30 billion in revenue by the end of 2022 from self-made entrepreneurs.
+YouTube alone produced $30 billion in revenue by the end of 2022 from self-made entrepreneurs.
 Identifying the need for more creator tools, Instagram reported: “We’re introducing a suite of new tools that help creators and brands connect and collaborate on Instagram through brand partnerships, commerce and more.”